Jacoby6000/sqlz/readme.md

 ### The Sql DSL

-Below is a sample query that somebody may wants to write.
+Below is a sample query that somebody may want to write.
 The query below is perfectly valid; try it out!

 ```scala
 import com.github.jacoby6000.query.ast._